-Integration testing is also called as I&T means integration and testing, in this software modules are gathering together and tested as a group.
-It done before validation and after unit testing.
+In this testing, modules of software are gathering together for testing as a group.
+It was done before the validation of software and after unit testing.

-• In Integration testing, single modules are collaborate together and tested.
+• In Integration testing, single modules are collaborated together and tested.

 • Integration testing is done by tester.